 Transitional rate of pension

 The transitional rate of pension is a special rate for people who would have received a lower pension because of income test changes in 2009.

-Your transitional pension rate is compared to the rate of the pension you would receive under the current income test.
-You will keep receiving the transitional rate while it is more than the current rate.
-As soon as the current rate is the same or more than your transitional rate, you will be paid under the current means test.
-You will no longer be eligible for the transitional rate.
+While you receive the transitional rate, it is compared to the rate of pension you would receive under the current income test.
+You are no longer eligible for the transitional rate when the current rate of pension is the same or more than your transitional rate.

-Changes like having more or less income can alter the amount of your pension payment.
-You cannot go back to your transitional rate if you start receiving the current rate because of a change in your circumstances.
+You cannot go back to your transitional rate if you start receiving the current rate.

 Widow B Pension while travelling outside Australia

 You can generally be paid Widow B Pension for the whole time you are outside Australia, regardless of whether you leave temporarily or to live in another country.